muhammadrivaldy/all-about-tech/software_architecture_vs_system_design.md

 ## What is software architecture?

-The software architecture is a system that you present with a diagram and focus on how components will interact each other.
+Most people say software architecture is like a blueprint of system.
+In general, the software architecture is a system that you & your team present with a diagram and focus on how components will interact each other.
 It will help you & your team to research, analyze & define the services that you need before executing the project.

 ## Reference